h1ve-sp4wn/Apex-Analyze-Scan-Results/README.md

 Docker Method:

-Build the Docker Image
+Build the Docker Image:

 Open a terminal in the same directory where your Dockerfile and scanner_analysis.py are located.

 Build the Docker image using the following command:

     docker build -t scanner-analysis .

 This command will build the image and tag it as scanner-analysis.

 Step 4: Run the Docker Container

 Once the image is built, run the container using:

     docker run --rm scanner-analysis

 This will execute the scanner_analysis.py script inside the Docker container.
 The --rm flag ensures that the container is removed after execution.

-3. Verifying Results and Debugging

-    For Terminal Method:
-        If the script runs successfully, it should output analysis logs to the terminal.
-        If any errors occur, check the logs for specific dependency issues or Python exceptions.

-    For Docker Method:
-        Check the logs produced by Docker by running the docker logs <container_id> command if needed.
-        You can also run the container interactively for debugging by adding the -it flag and getting a shell:
+From inside the container, you can manually run the script or check for issues.

     docker run -it scanner-analysis /bin/bash

-    From inside the container, you can manually run the script or check for issues.

  Terminal method:

  Install Python (if not installed already)

 For Ubuntu (or Debian-based Linux):

     sudo apt update

     sudo apt install python3 python3-pip

 For macOS (Python 3 is usually pre-installed):